DeepBrainChain/DBC-Wiki/docs/en/onchain-api/dbc-rpc.md

 }
 ```

-### 1.4.
-Query a certain Era of the fund account to obtain income
+### 1.4 Query stash account total reward of a certain Era

 - Example